karenmxm/PyBer_Analysis/README.md

 ## Analysis

-The above findings show that althogh Rural city type has lowest level of total rides, total riders, total fares and weekly average total fares, there is a potential for ride-sharing services in this underserved neighborhood because We found that this city type has highest average fare per ride and average fare per driver.
-This means customers in Rural city type has the affordability for ride-sharing service.
+The above findings show that althogh rural city type has lowest level of total rides, total riders, total fares and weekly average total fares, there is a potential for ride-sharing services in this underserved neighborhood because We found that this city type has highest average fare per ride and average fare per driver.
+This means customers in rural city type has the affordability for ride-sharing services.